prakash-sparrow/study-material/Linux-Commands/Linux Commands .md

 $ find . -name *.gz -delete
     It deletes the *.gz files

+$ find . -name "*.txt"
+    It find the *.txt files

+$ find . -type d -iname notes
+    It find the directory type of files

+$ find -type f -perm 0777 -print
+    Searching the files with 0777 permission and print it to the screen

+$ find -type f ! -perm 0777 -print
+    Searching the files with Not 0777 permission and print it to the screen

+$ find . -iname "Linux"
+    Finding the name with incase sensitive

+$ find . -size +500k -size -10M
+    Finds the size between 500kb to 10Mb

 $ find . -type f -name "file[1-9]" -delete
     It deletes the file1 to file9